Cogito2012/OpenTAL/README.md

 ![opental](assets/opental.png)

 ## :boom: Updates
+- (03-28-2022) OpenTAL paper is selected for an ORAL presentation! :tada: :tada: :tada:
-- (March, 2021) We released OpenTAL training and inference code, and open-set data splits.
+- (03-11-2022) We released OpenTAL training and inference code, and open-set data splits.
-- (March, 2022) OpenTAL is accepted by CVPR 2022.
+- (03-02-2022) OpenTAL is accepted by CVPR 2022.

 ## Getting Started